Best Stud Finder Reviews

 Easy to Read LCD Screen

-Like many electronic stud finders, this model has an LCD screen that helps you understand what the device is doing while you use it, but thankfully the people over at Sharkk put a lot of effort into making that display very simple and very easy to read.
+Like many electronic stud finders, this model has an LCD display that helps you understand what the device is doing while you use it, but thankfully the people over at Sharkk put a lot of effort into making that display very simple and very easy to read.
 Most of the screen consists of a series of bars that represent your proximity to any studs or objects in the wall; fewer bars appear the further away you are and more show up when you get close.
 Using a standard back and forth sweeping technique, the display is going to show you when you pass over the edges of the stud and then show one large, centralized peak when you reach the exact center of the stud.
 There are also simple icons that appear on the bottom of the display to show you what type of object you are detecting and how your battery life is holding up.

 Simple Operation Technique